jtencioc101/scripts/dns/usage.md

 To use this script, follow these steps:

 1. **Save the Script**:
-   Clone this repo and change directory to.
+   Clone this repo and change directory to scripts/dns.

 2. **Make the Script Executable**:
    Run the following command to make the script executable: